People

 Susan Buckenmaier

-I am a doctoral student in the Department of Epidemiology at Rollins School of Public Health.
+I am a 4th year PhD candidate in the Department of Epidemiology at Rollins School of Public Health.
 Before coming to Emory, I received my BS in Biochemistry and Molecular Biology from Dickinson College (Go Red Devils!) and my MPH in Epidemiology from the University of Maryland (Go Terps!).
 Between my MPH and my doctoral education, I worked at the National Cancer Institute as a Cancer Research Training Award Fellow with the Division of Cancer Control and Population Sciences.
 My interests are in persistent organic pollutants and their impact on reproductive health and how metabolomics mediate observed associations.
 Currently, I am working with Dr. Liang on projects evaluating risk score approaches for metabolomic data and metabolic changes in response to exposure to endocrine-disrupting chemicals.
 In my free time, I love running, eating ice cream, and enjoying the Atlanta sunshine.

 Ziyin Tang